sumeshi/quilter-csv/README.md

 ```

 ### from GitHub Releases
-The version compiled into a binary using Nuitka is also available for use.
+A version a Nuitka-compiled binary version is also [available](https://github.com/sumeshi/quilter-csv/releases).

 #### Ubuntu
 ```